josegcpa/tf_implementations/README.md

     * MobileNetV2 backbone [[7](https://arxiv.org/abs/1801.04381)]

 This is not extremely organised for now;
-In the future input examples will be added to this repository to facilitate utilization.
+In the future input examples will be added to this repository to facilitate usage.